2021 THUNDER BRIGADE PERFORMANCE ENSMBLE

 Who do I contact with attendance conflicts?

-What if I cannot attend a rehearsal because of a school or religious conflict?
+What if I cannot attend a rehearsal or performance because of a school or religious conflict?

 Pre-arranged school or religious commitments take precedence over drum corps activities.
 Most school and religious events are posted or announced several months in advance, and it is your responsibility to communicate any conflicts with the Thunder admin and your caption supervisor in advance.